 6) Exactly who is going to pay for injuries suffered by users of these things, or if a user hits someone else?
 If a user isn’t licensed – and a high amount of users will be “joy-riders” – then that user likely won’t have liability insurance to pay a victims’ medical bills, lost wages, or pain & suffering.

-Because there’s nothing amusing about seeing a 2,000 lb.
+But there’s nothing amusing about seeing a 2,000 lb.
 Motor vehicle crush a 10 lb.
 Scooter, and the rider that’s on it.

 If you or someone you care about has been injured while using an electric scooter, feel free to contact us.
 As Boston-area scooter injury lawyers, we know how to handle Massachusetts scooter injuries, which remains understandably confusing to a lot of people around here.